 Explain in detail this vision to your family.
 They may unknowingly have the same or a very similar vision.

 So, looking at your pantry, do you see foods in there that no longer fit your vision of what you want?

 4. Create a sense of excitement around real food

 Create some excitement about real food by:

 - Using a Menu Plan to create some excitement about what is to come, especially if the family have had their say in the planning.
-I recently heard one of my adult stepsons say, “Oh that’s my favourite!
+When glancing over our weekly meal plan, I recently heard one of my adult stepsons say, “Oh that’s my favourite!
 I’ll make sure I’m home that night!”

 - Having a beautiful wholefood Recipe book on the coffee table